By: Helios on July 21st, 2021

 Stay interviews are the counterpart of the exit interviews that companies perform when someone has resigned.
 The purpose of an exit interview is to find out why someone is leaving.
 Stay interviews are about making sure that people don’t leave at all.

-If you or your HR team are conducting a stay interview, you’ll generally ask questions that focus on topics that can lead to retention issues.
+When you conduct stay interviews, you’ll generally ask questions that focus on topics that can lead to retention issues.
 Each stay interview question can tell you about things like:

 Most stay interviews will include questions like: